Thomastasa/frontend-example/README.md

 2. Next start the **React/Vite** app:
    1. Open a bash terminal at the project root directory, and run `npm run dev`.
    2. Once started, you can open a web browser at [localhost:5000](http://localhost:5000) to view the running application.

 ---

+## Easter Egg

+There is an easter egg that you can type into the sign in input.

+[Since you are reading the docs, you get to know the easter egg password: NICE]: #

+---